Phronesis (band): Biography

-With the release of their sixth album Parallax in spring 2016, they toured Europe, with an album release at London's 950 seat Cadogan Hall.
-The Guardian enthused "Phronesis did their reputation as a killer live band no harm at all with this powerful show."
-Parallax received excellent reviews "In truth, Phronesis are one of the most exciting jazz trios around" in a 4.5 star review in All About Jazz.
+With the release of their sixth album, Parallax, in spring 2016, they toured Europe, with an album release at London's 950-seat Cadogan Hall.
+The Guardian enthused, "Phronesis did their reputation as a killer live band no harm at all with this powerful show."
+Parallax received excellent reviews.
+"Phronesis are one of the most exciting jazz trios around," said a 4.5-star review in All About Jazz.

 The Behemoth, their seventh album, released in 2017, was a recording with the Frankfurt Radio Big Band of Phronesis compositions arranged and conducted by Julian Argüelles which they'd toured in 2015.
-Among many enthusiastic reviews, one reviewer wrote "So incredibly rich in play and timbre.
+Among many enthusiastic reviews, one reviewer wrote, "So incredibly rich in play and timbre.
 An album to discover again and again and to amaze you."
-2017 culminated in the band winning 'Jazz Ensemble of the Year' award at the UK’s Parliamentary Jazz Awards.
+2017 culminated in the band winning Jazz Ensemble of the Year at the UK’s Parliamentary Jazz Awards.

 The album cover to their 2018 release We Are All references the environmentalist John Muir, and continues the themes that Høiby explored in his band Fellow Creatures, inspired by the book This Changes Everything by Naomi Klein.
 "Thematically, this release is about togetherness and balance" said one reviewer.
 The band included electronic instruments on one track, adding a new sound element.
-To commemorate the tenth anniversary of their record label Edition Records they performed all their albums back to back over several evenings at PizzaExpress Jazz Club Soho."This is one of the most intense things I’ve ever done," admitted Jasper Høiby.
+To commemorate the tenth anniversary of their record label Edition Records, they performed all their albums back to back over several evenings at PizzaExpress Jazz Club in Soho.
+"This is one of the most intense things I’ve ever done," admitted Jasper Høiby.

 On 11 February 2020, the band announced that, from the end of 2020, Phronesis would be taking an "extended break" to allow the members to pursue their own individual projects.